hhnnhh/LSTM_Recurrent_Neural_Net_JuliZeh/README.md

 <sup>2</sup>Hands-On Machine-Learning with Scikit Learn..
 Aurelien Géron, p.
 532

+### a) adding another LSTM layer
+#### "The stutterer" (tro   e       e  dd  ee)
 I'll start with adding another LSTM layer.
 It is important to add "return_sequences=TRUE" to the all the LSTM layers ***except*** for the last one.
 Setting this flag to True lets Keras know that LSTM output should contain all historical generated outputs along with time stamps (3D).
+Which means, it will contain batch size, time steps, and hidden state.
 So, next LSTM layer can work further on the data.

 ```Python
 print('Build model...')